 As a percussionist, Dr. Keddy taught as a member of the faculty at the University of Manitoba and performed in a variety of venues, from solo performer at Buckingham Palace to Symphony Orchestras to World Champion Drum and Bugle Corps’.

-Intermediate Band Conductor: Joe Hatherhill
+Intermediate Band Conductor: Joe Hatherill

 Joe Hatherill grew up in England and played saxophone with the Hertfordshire County Youth Wind Band.
 He studied clarinet, piano and theory then moved to the Light Music program in Newcastle Upon Tyne.
 This led to a four year stint as a professional musician aboard various cruise liners.
 After relocating to London he became a father to twins and passed exams in Adult Education and gained his Teaching Certificate from the Associated Bard of the Royal Schools of Music in 2001.